WalletWasabi/WasabiDoc/docs/building-wasabi/CodeChain.md

 The main attacks of such a signing and distribution process are:
 - Key compromise (attacker can produce valid signatures).
-- Developer coersion (wrench attack, blackmailing or bribing).
+- Developer coercion (wrench attack, blackmailing or bribing).
 - Regression (supression of updates).

 :::danger